collapsed-stacks/startups/questions/12522/list-crowd-funding-groups-angel-investors-for-fresh-gradutes-who-want-to-pursue.md

 - tagged: `equity`, `angel-investors`, `crowd-funding`, `young-entrepreneurs`
 - score: -1

-<p>I want to startup a web service for a recruiting company but I need funding to pay staff members.
-Are there any crowd funding groups or angel investors who are specifically looking to invest in these sorts of startups ?</p>
+I want to startup a web service for a recruiting company but I need funding to pay staff members.
+Are there any crowd funding groups or angel investors who are specifically looking to invest in these sorts of startups ?

 ## Answer 12537